-- Attendance at the school placement site is compulsory - All pre-service teachers are entitled to the following approved absences: - EDPR 331: Practicum I - A total of one (1) day's absence from the school site - Approved reasons for absence from the practicum experience include: - medical concerns or illness - family emergency - religious observance - professional development undertaken separately from the Cooperating Teacher such as attendance at a conference (maximum 2 days).
-Pre-service Teachers must complete a Professional Development Leave of Absence form and receive prior approval from the Cooperating Teacher, Practicum Advisor, and Practicum Director
+- Attendance at the school placement site is compulsory - All pre-service teachers are entitled to the following approved absences: - EDPR 331: Practicum I - A total of one (1) day's absence from the school site - Approved reasons for absence from the practicum experience include: - medical concerns or illness - family emergency - religious observance

-Present a clear copy of your current Police Information Check with Vulnerable Sector Check to the Practicum Administrator's Office in accordance with Chapter 5 - Police Check Information instructions listed earlier in this Handbook.
-Shared results through e-PIC will be automatically sent to the Practicum Administrator and you will automatically be marked as compliant, but hard copies need to be physically shown to the Practicum Administrator once in the fall for the full academic year.
-Do not email copies of your police clearance.
+Present a clear copy of your current Police Information Check with Vulnerable Sector Search to the Practicum Administrator's Office in accordance with Chapter 5 - Police Check Information instructions listed earlier in this Handbook.
+A clear copy of the Police Information Check with Vulnerable Sector Search must be reviewed by the Practicum Administrator once in the fall for the full academic year.
+A copy is not kept on file at St. Mary's University.
+It is the student responsibility to bring either a digital or paper copy of their Police Information Check with Vulnerable Sector Search to their practicum school on the first day of each practicum.